FDio/csit/docs/report/dpdk_performance_tests/csit_release_notes.rst

      to 0x500002c.
-The resolution is to use latest SuperMicro BIOS 3.2 (for X11DPG-QT motherboards used) that upgrades processor microcode to 0x500002c, AND NOT kernel provided ucode package as it does put THE system into sub-optimal state.
+The resolution is to use latest SuperMicro BIOS 3.2 (for X11DPG-QT motherboards used) that upgrades processor microcode to 0x500002c, AND NOT kernel provided ucode package as it does put the system into sub-optimal state.

 #.
 DPDK RELEASE VERSION CHANGE